CodeDifferently/lecture-slides/lectures/computer-navigation/basic-computer-navigation/content.md

 ## Opening a Program
 * Programs can be accessed by clicking the icon on the desktop or by clicking the Window's button and getting a list of all programs and applications.

 <img src="img/windows-button.png">  <img src="img/start-menu.png">
 -

-* Programs and applications can also be accessed from the Taskbar on the Desktop.
+* Programs and applications  can also be accessed from the Taskbar if they are pinned to it.
 <img src="img/taskbar.png">

 -